-- 1. The spring 2012 semester course will consist of 14 three-hour classes, plus outside readings and assignments. - 2.
-Classes will include lectures facilitated by the professor; work in small groups; student submissions (segments of proposal throughout semester and final proposal at the end); and an on-going internal peer-review system (discussed later).
+- 1. The spring 2013 semester course will consist of 14 three-hour classes, plus outside readings and assignments. - 2.
+Classes will include lectures facilitated by the professor; brief guest lectures by faculty who have successfully applied for various funding opportunities; work in small groups; student submissions (segments of proposal throughout semester and final proposal at the end); and an on-going internal peer-review system (discussed later).
 Students will also be made aware of relevant activities (conferences, workshops, etc.) outside of class and encouraged to attend. - 3.
 Class attendance, student participation, and reading assigned materials are all required.
 The more prepared students are for class, the more they will get out of the class.
-It is the instructor's goal that at the end of the course the student will have a complete, solid draft of their PhD qualifying paper or dissertation proposal ready for submission.
+It is the instructor's goal that at the end of the course the student will have a complete, solid draft of a dissertation funding proposal ready for submission.